-With the exception of RSA and ECC over GF(p) key generation (FCS_CKM.1), the functional requirements [FDP_ITC.1 or FCS_CKM.1], FCS_CKM.4 and FMT_MSA.2 are not included in the TOE's security functionality since the TOE only provides pure crypto-functions for encryption and decryption without additional functionality for the handling of cryptographic keys.
+With the exception of RSA key generation (FCS_CKM.1), the functional requirements [FDP_ITC.1 or FCS_CKM.1], FCS_CKM.4 and FMT_MSA.2 are not included in the TOE's security functionality since the TOE only provides pure crypto-functions for encryption and decryption without additional functionality for the handling of cryptographic keys.
 These security functional requirements are explicitly moved to the "Security Requirements for the IT-Environment" because the Smartcard Embedded Software is seen as "IT-Environment" that must fulfil these requirements related to the needs of the realized application.

-The RSA key generation can fulfil the dependent requirement FCS_CKM.1 of FCS_COP.1[RSA], and the ECC over GF(p) key generation can fulfil the dependent requirement FCS_CKM.1 of FCS_COP.1[RSA] and FCS_COP.1[ECC_GF_p], but for FCS_COP.1[SW-DES] no key generation exists, and thus FCS_CKM.1 remains a requirement for the IT environment.
+The RSA key generation can fulfil the dependent requirement FCS_CKM.1 of FCS_COP.1[RSA], but for FCS_COP.1[SW-DES] no key generation exists, and thus FCS_CKM.1 remains a requirement for the IT environment.

-However, the RSA and ECC over GF(p) key generation (FCS_CKM.1) itself introduces dependencies.
+However, the RSA key generation (FCS_CKM.1) itself introduces dependencies.
 The dependency FCS_COP.1 can be fulfilled by the TOE itself, but it may still be necessary in the application context to export generated key pairs.
 If this is intended, then the requirement FCS_CKM.2 applies; therefore FCS_CKM.2 is listed as a requirement for the IT environment in section 5.2.1, Table 11.

-The dependency FMT_SMR.1 introduced by the two components FMT_MSA.1 and FMT_MSA.3 is also addressed by the requirement RE.Phase-1 and more specific by the security functional requirements as stated in the chapter "Security Requirements for the
+The dependency FMT_SMR.1 introduced by the two components FMT_MSA.1 and FMT_MSA.3 is also addressed by the requirement RE.Phase-1 and more specific by the security functional requirements as stated in the chapter "Security Requirements for the IT-Environment".

-IT-Environment".
 The definition and maintenance of the roles must be subject of the Smartcard Embedded Software.